Who We Are

 Scott graduated with a BA in English Lit. from the University of Oregon in 2006 and was also a member of the Duck's track and field team.
 In 2010 he received his MA in Youth and Family ministry from Western Seminary.
-From 2006 to 2012 Scott was the Youth Pastor at Faith Evangelical Free Church in Dallas, OR.
 In September of 2012 Scott and Charissa started Emmaus Life Evangelical Free Church in Eugene.
 This journey has been exciting and challenging as moment by moment God has clarified the direction and vision of this church.
-It is Scott's passion to help people learn to live as Jesus lived and Love as Jesus Loved.
+It is Scott and Charissa’s passion to help people learn to live as Jesus lived and Love as Jesus Loved.

 Freeing people to pursue God and live a life of worship.